ejriffer/Data-410-Final-Project/README.md

 ### Application and Validation

-Before running my data through the classifiers I standardized the *X* data so all of the values were on the same scale and no one variable dominated the model.
+Before running my data through the classifiers I standardized the *X* data so all of the values were on the same scale so no one variable dominated the model.
 I also turned my *y* data into a numpy array of integers so the models could classify the games as wins and losses properly.
 The below code shows this for the train and test data.

 ```
 scaler = StandardScaler()